 Net sales from U.S. operations increased 32.2% to \$4.1 billion in 1994 from \$3.1 billion in 1993.
 The increase in U.S. net sales was primarily attributable to the same factors favorably impacting worldwide consolidated net sales.
 Net sales from European operations increased 122.3% to \$1.1 billion in 1994 from \$485.1 million in 1993.
 The increase in European net sales was due to improved operating performance by several of the European subsidiaries (including the addition of some of the Company's suppliers to the German operation), as well as the Company's entry through acquisitions into the Spanish market in April 1994 and the Scandinavian market in September 1994.
 Net sales from other international operations increased 42.9% to \$629.6 million in 1994 from \$440.7 million in 1993.
 The increase in net sales from other international operations was largely attributable to the continued development of the Company's operations in Canada and Mexico.
 In 1994, net sales from U.S. operations accounted for 70.7% of consolidated net sales, net sales from European operations accounted for 18.5% of consolidated net sales, and net sales from other international operations accounted for 10.8% of consolidated net sales.
-In 1993, net sales from European operations accounted for 77.1% of consolidated net sales, net sales from European operations accounted for 12.0% of consolidated net sales, and other international net sales accounted for 10.9% of consolidated net sales.
+In 1993, net sales from U.S. operations accounted for 12.0% of consolidated net sales, and other international net sales accounted for 10.9% of consolidated net sales.